-The Frisian Graphic Museum is located in the Yellow Foundry.
-This department shows the old book printing technique from the beginning of the twentieth century with the platen press, the regulating machine and other fascinating machines.
-Every Thursday we work in the print shop.
-Visitors are allowed to print their own bookmark.
+The Print Shop displays the old book printing technology of the early twentieth century with the platen press, the line setter and other fascinating machines.
+Every Thursday people work in the print shop.
+Visitors may print their own bookmark.

-Joure has always been the centre of the clock industry.
-Around 1850 there was a production of 4,000 tail bells per year.
+Joure has traditionally been the center of the clock industry.
+Around 1850 there was a production of 4,000 tail clocks per year.
 Museum Joure exhibits the largest collection of Frisian clocks.
-In the Ambachtengebouw (Craft building) the clockmaker's shop is located.
-In It Sael you can see the top collection of Frisian clocks.
-On the Midstraat there are still three clock makers active who like to show their craftsmanship.
-More about Frisian clocks.
+In the Crafts building is the clock workshop with store.
+In It Sael the top collection of Frisian clocks is on display.
+On the Midstraat, three clockmakers are still active and enjoy showing their craftsmanship.